mprallison/minimal_image_deploy/README.md

 # Readme
-This is a minimal example of developing a web application locally to be deployed as a docker container on GCP cloud run.
+A minimal example of developing a web application locally to be deployed as a docker container on GCP cloud run.
-Example uses streamlit but the setup should be quite interchangeable with flask or node or whatever.
+Example uses streamlit but should be quite interchangeable with flask or node or whatever.
-Docker desktop must already be configured.
+Docker desktop must be up and running.

-Auxiliary working files can reside in dev/ and ignored in build.
+Auxiliary working files can reside in dev/ ignored in build.

 Secrets and environment variables (dummy examples are .env and auth_files/) should reside outside app/
+These are configured in docker-compose.yml
-fileWatcher listens for local changes inside app/.
+fileWatcher listens for local changes inside app/
 Changes outside require container restart.

-The first half of Makefile supports local development.
+The first half of Makefile is for local development.

-The second half supports building the image and pushing it to a GCP artifact repository.
+The second half is for building and pushing the image to a GCP artifact registry repository.

-Depending on your setup I find it simpler to authenticate a GCP user account and artifact repository and build push the image.
-Make commands do this.  gcloud SDK must already be configured.
+Make commands authenticate and set permissions for GCP user account and authenticate repository.
+Then builds and pushes the image.

+This anticpates:
+A GCP project has been created.
+You are added as a principal with at least Editor role permissions.
+A repository has been created in artifact registry.
+Google cloud SDK shell is up and running.

+This is all you need to push images to be pulled by other project users.
+pull command is in Makefile.

-Then deploy via cloud run service on GCP portal:
+To deploy container via cloud run:
-Set up the relevant permissions for the compute engine default serivce account.
+Set up the relevant permissions for the compute engine default service account
+(Cloud Run Admin, Secret Manager Secret Accessor plus whatever permissions required locally).
-In deploy options set environment variables and mount secrets in GCP secret manager as volumes.
+In cloud run service deploy options set environment variables and mount secrets via GCP secret manager as volumes.
 Can configure other service settings (CPU, timeout, etc.,).
-And deploy.
+Deploy.

-An alternative is to have environment variables and secrets all on GCP and authenticate a service account with permissions to access these in local development.
+An alternative is to have environment variables and secrets managed on GCP throughout development.
+Authenticate a service account with permissions to access them locally.
-The same service account can then be used to deploy the container direct from CLI.
+Then can use the same service account to deploy the container direct from CLI.

-Can also set up continuous deployment via a github repo and github action.
+Can also do continuous deployment via a github repo and github action.